GavriRamlik/glasses/README.md

 # It volga project

-widget produces url with selected parameters in console when you complete it
+widget produces url with selected parameters once u click at the send button on the last screen😶‍🌫️